If you're not happy with the current size or feel of your implants, don't worry! You have options. :)

 Choosing to have plastic surgery can be an exciting and even celebratory decision, but the next step of the process may be even more important.
-When selecting your plastic surgeon, it can be helpful to look for these three qualities.

 After deciding that a breast augmentation is right for you, the next step is to choose what type and size of implants will best suit your needs and goals.
 While this can be a difficult decision, there are a variety of tools you can use to make the process as smooth and stress-free as possible.

 Each year, the Triangle Business Journal honors men and women under the age of 40 for their noteworthy contributions to organizations and the community.

 3D printing has been getting a lot of media attention for its potentially life-saving uses in the medical industry.
 Is it possible that this new technology could also revolutionize breast implants?

 One of the biggest concerns for women getting breast augmentation is deciding what size breast implants to get.
 But now, thanks to Vectra 3D imaging, you can “try on” various implants before beginning your procedure, which can be beneficial for a host of reasons.

 Long before social media connected us and we shared our personal images with the world, cosmetic procedures were primarily the domain of the rich and famous.